100 Notable alumni of

 -

-David Alan Hornsby is an American actor and screenwriter.
-He is best known for a recurring role as defrocked priest Matthew "Rickety Cricket" Mara on the FX comedy series It's Always Sunny in Philadelphia, for which he also writes and produces.
-Hornsby also had a regular role on the NBC comedy-crime series Good Girls (2018–2020).
-He is also the voice of Fanboy in the Nickelodeon animated TV series Fanboy & Chum Chum.
+David Alan Hornsby is an American actor.
+He is best known for his recurring role as defrocked priest Matthew "Rickety Cricket" Mara on the FX comedy series It's Always Sunny in Philadelphia, for which he also writes and produces.
+Hornsby had a regular role on the NBC comedy-crime series Good Girls (2018–2020).
+He was also the voice of the titular character Fanboy in the Nickelodeon animated TV series Fanboy & Chum Chum.

 -